MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 Although Q# was primarily created as a high-level programming language for large-scale quantum programs, it can just as easily be used to explore the lower level of quantum programs: directly addressing specific qubits.
 The flexibility of Q# allows users to approach quantum systems from any such level of abstraction, and in this tutorial we dive into the qubits themselves.

-Specifically, we take a look under the hood of the [quantum Fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform), a subroutine that is integral to many larger quantum algorithms.
+Specifically, this tutorial takes a look under the hood of the [Quantum Fourier Transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform), a subroutine that is integral to many larger quantum algorithms.

 Note that this low-level view of quantum information processing is often described in terms of "[quantum circuits](xref:microsoft.quantum.concepts.circuits)," which represent the sequential application of gates to specific qubits of a system.

 Thus, the single- and multi-qubit operations we sequentially apply can be readily represented in a "circuit diagram."
-In our case, we will define a Q# operation to perform the full three-qubit quantum Fourier transform, which has the following representation as a circuit:
+In this case, you will define a Q# operation to perform the full three-qubit quantum Fourier transform, which has the following representation as a circuit:

 <br/>
 <img src="./media/qft_full.PNG" alt="Three qubit quantum Fourier transform circuit diagram" width="600">

 ## Prerequisites

-* [Install](xref:microsoft.quantum.install-qdk.overview) the QDK using your preferred language and development environment.
+- [Install the Quantum Development Kit (QDK)](xref:microsoft.quantum.install-qdk.overview?tabs=tabid-local#install-the-qdk-and-develop-quantum-applications-locally) using your preferred language and development environment.
-* If you already have the QDK installed, make sure you have [updated](xref:microsoft.quantum.update-qdk) to the latest version
+- If you already have the QDK installed, make sure you have [updated](xref:microsoft.quantum.update-qdk) to the latest version.
+- Create a Q# project for either a [Q# application](xref:microsoft.quantum.install-qdk.overview.standalone), with a [Python host program](xref:microsoft.quantum.install-qdk.overview.python), or a [C# host program](xref:microsoft.quantum.install-qdk.overview.cs).

 ## In this tutorial, you'll learn how to: